End of Financial Year

 Online Tax Returns – 31st January

-All electronic self-assessment returns are due by 31st January.
-There are several options to submit electronically using the Government Gateway, accounting software or via an accountant.
+All electronic self-assessment returns are due by 31 January.
+You can submit them electronically using the Government Gateway, accounting software, or an accountant.

 Payment dates – 31st January and 31st July

-There are two payment dates; the first is 31st January for any tax you owe (balancing payment) and the first payment on account.
-31st July is for the second payment on account.
+There are two payment dates: 31st January for any tax you owe (balancing payment) and the first payment on account, and 31st July for the second payment on account.

 Payments on account are advanced payments towards your tax.
-You are required to make advanced payments if your tax bill is over £1000.
+You must make advanced payments if your tax bill is over £1000.

-From April 2024 HMRC is introducing making tax digital for the self-employed.
-It will mean that self-assessment tax returns will be submitted using third-party software.
+From April 2024, HMRC is introducing digital taxation for the self-employed.
+This will mean that self-assessment tax returns will be submitted using third-party software.
 We have reviewed the best accounting software for the self-employed.

 Limited Company Year-End

-If you are a Limited company, you will have a different financial period end to the UK tax year.
-The dates of any Limited company can be found on Companies house, along with all the filed reports.
+If you are a Limited company, your financial period end will be different from the UK tax year.
+The dates of any Limited company can be found on Companies House, along with all the filed reports.

 Below is an example of a Limited registered business.
 It shows the business was registered on 31st March 2018, and their year-end is1st April to 31st March.
 Statutory accounts are due 9 months after the year-end.

-Some companies will have their financial year the same as the calendar year, and it ends 31st December.
+Some companies will have their financial year the same as the calendar year, ending 31st December.

 Corporation Tax

-Limited companies need to pay corporation tax on any profits.
-Corporation tax is due 9 months and 1 day after the end of the year.
+Limited companies must pay corporation tax on any profits.
+Corporation tax is due nine months and one day after the end of the year.

 End of Financial Year – tasks